Curriculum Guide

 Chemistry (1 credit)

 This course provides an introduction to the major concepts of chemistry.
-Topics typically include atomic structure, the modern periodic table, chemical bonding, stoichiometry, states of matter, thermochemistry, equilibrium, acid-base chemistry, and redox reactions.
+Topics include atomic structure, the modern periodic table, chemical bonding, stoichiometry, states of matter, thermochemistry, reaction rates, and acid-base chemistry.
 An emphasis is placed on mastering chemistry fundamentals, modeling, and exploring real-world applications of chemical theory.
 Problem solving involves both qualitative and quantitative analyses and uses basic algebraic skills.
-Laboratory experiments and demonstrations illustrate the concepts and emphasize their connection to everyday life.
+Laboratory experiments and simulations illustrate the connection between theoretical predictions and empirical measurements.

 Honors Chemistry (1 credit)

-This course covers atomic structure, the modern periodic table, chemical bonding, stoichiometry, states of matter, thermochemistry, equilibrium and reaction rates, acid-base chemistry, electrochemistry, and thermodynamics.
-An emphasis is placed on the development of advanced problem-solving skills, including thorough mathematical reasoning.
-The quantitative component of the course is balanced with qualitative analysis, modeling, and application of chemical concepts to the world around us.
-Through designing experiments as well as analyzing results, students illustrate theory in the laboratory.
+This course covers atomic structure, the modern periodic table, chemical bonding, stoichiometry, states of matter, thermochemistry, equilibrium, reaction rates, and acid-base chemistry.
+Attention is given to the development of advanced problem-solving skills, including thorough mathematical reasoning.
+The quantitative component of the course is balanced with qualitative analysis, modeling, and connecting chemical concepts to the world around us.
+Students apply and extend their theoretical knowledge through simulations and in the laboratory with an emphasis placed on error analysis.
 Open to Class VI students by department decision.

 Class VII Courses